 In August 2004, the United States signed a free trade agreement-known as CAFTA-with Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and the Dominican Republic.
-The agreement included large reductions in tariffs, along with provisions on intellectual property rights, on regulatory agreements (environmental regulation and investors protection), and on liberalizing specific markets which were previously monopolized by the government-the main markets, both in terms of their size and their saliency in the discussion, being the telecommunications (including internet provision) and insurance markets.
+The agreement included large reductions in tariffs, along with provisions on intellectual property rights, on regulatory agreements (environmental regulation and investors protection), and on liberalizing specific markets which were previously monopolized by the government-the main markets, both in terms of their size and their saliency in the discussion, being the telecommunications (including internet provision) and insurance markets.3

-The matter at hand was quite relevant to workers in Costa Rican firms, as the U.S. was Costa Rica's main trading partner, accounting for 45% of the country's imports and exports, Costa Rica's trade-to-GDP ratio was 86%, and absent the FTA, tariffs for trade with the U.S. could considerably increase.
-The agreement implied zero tariffs for most of the goods and services traded with the U.S. While most of these goods had zero tariffs by the time of the referendum, the U.S. pledged that, if the FTA was not ratified, there would be no renegotiation, existing trade preference programs would not be renewed, and tariffs faced by
+In terms of tariff reductions, the matter at hand was quite relevant to workers in Costa Rican firms, as the U.S. was Costa Rica's main trading partner, accounting for 45% of the country's imports and exports, Costa Rica's trade-to-GDP ratio was 86%, and absent the FTA, tariffs for trade with the U.S. could considerably increase.
+The agreement implied zero tariffs for most of the goods and services traded with the U.S. While most of these goods had zero tariffs by the time of the referendum, the U.S. pledged that if the FTA was not ratified, there would be no renegotiation and, Costa Rica would be expelled from its existing trade preference programs and from the Caribbean Basin Initiative.5 Thus, a no-vote is more of a vote in favor of tariff increases rather than against tariff decreases.
+It is worth mentioning that, to the extent that voters are subject to gain-loss asymmetry, this matters in the interpretation of our results.6

-&lt;sup>4These provisions can be relevant both for import competition and lower prices.
+3Note that these provisions can be relevant both for import competition and lower prices (both intimately linked).

-&lt;sup>5In particular, 95.9% of the tariffs on exports to the U.S., and 83.8% of tariffs on U.S. imports, would be zero as soon as the agreement was in effect.
+4In particular, 95.9% of the tariffs on exports to the U.S., and 83.8% of tariffs on U.S. imports, would be zero as soon as the agreement was in effect.